AlexAdrian-Hamazaki/Pseudobulk_Function_Pipeline/README.md

 ```
 ### Changing Global Parameters

 Global Parameters must be changed to align with your `.h5ad` files.
-If you are using`TS_Large_Intestine.h5ad` and `TS_Kidney.h5ad` datasets from Tabula Sapiens then you do not need to change anything.
+Please note, if you are using`TS_Large_Intestine.h5ad` and `TS_Kidney.h5ad` datasets from Tabula Sapiens then you do not need to change anything.

 1) Open config.yaml
 2) Change `UserInput_CellTypeColumn`: This global paramater corresponds to the column in your `.h5ad` file's anndata.obs path that contains the cell type                                         meta-data that you will pseudobulk using.
 Eg: If you want have cell type information in a column called                                                     adata.obs['cell_type'], change this parameter to 'cell_type'.
 Input must be string.